The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-In Figure~\ref{fig:PSBs_Hdelta}, we compare the Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ of our PSBs sample (different selection criteria; fiducial aperture of 7 kpc) to recent observations from \citet{French2015,Wild2020,Suess2022}.
-Our PSBs have values of Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ that are in good agreement with both the bulk of all \firebox galaxies and observations, especially the more massive, spectroscopically-selected ones.
-The average age of the galaxy stellar population increases with decreasing Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$.
-PSBs in \firebox that are selected with the Kriek et al. criterion have similar Lick H$\delta_{\rm A}$ but lower D$_{\rm n}4000$ than PSB in the sample from, e.g., \citet{Suess2022} (similar redshift and selection criterion), implying that \firebox PSBs have relatively older stellar populations.
-Spectroscopically-selected PSBs in \firebox are more massive than photometry-selected ones, and, as expected, they have values of D$_{\rm n}4000$ that are closer to those reported by observations.
+In Figure~\ref{fig:PSBs_Hdelta}, we compare the Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ of our sample of PSBs in \firebox (using different selection criteria; fiducial aperture of 7 kpc) to recent observations \citet{French2015,Wild2020,Suess2022}.
+Overall, \firebox PSBs have values of Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ that are in reasonable agreement with observations, especially for PSBs selected with the fiducial criterion from \citet{Kriek2010}.
+The low-SFR PSBs in \firebox, which may be the most representative analogues of observed PSBs, provide the closest match to \squiggle galaxies, with both Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ agreeing within $\sim 1\sigma$.
+On average, \firebox PSBs show larger Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ compared to the bulk of the overall population of \firebox galaxies.
+The average age of a galaxy's stellar population increases with decreasing Lick H$\delta_{\rm A}$ and increasing D$_{\rm n}4000$.
+PSBs in \firebox that are selected with the fiducial \citet{Kriek2010} criterion have a lower average Lick H$\delta_{\rm A}$ and D$_{\rm n}4000$ than PSB in the sample of \citet[][]{Suess2022} (selected at a similar redshift and with the same selection criterion), implying that \firebox PSBs have relatively younger stellar populations.
+This discrepancy could arise from the lower average stellar mass of \firebox galaxies compared to those analysed by \citet{Suess2022}.

+In Figure~\ref{fig:PSBs_Halpha}, we compare the distributions of the ratio between the emergent and intrinsic $\rm H\alpha$ luminosities, for PSBs and non-PSBs of similar stellar mass.
+The ratio $L_{\rm H\alpha}/L_{\rm H\alpha,0}$ provides an estimate of the effective attenuation of the nebular $\rm H\alpha$ emission, with smaller values corresponding to stronger suppression of the emergent line luminosity.
+Each of the 14 projections available for each galaxy individually contribute to the distributions.
+Only the projections with SEDs satisfying the \citet{Kriek2010} selection criterion contribute to the PSBs distribution.
+We find that PSBs have $\rm H\alpha$ emission that is more strongly attenuated, with an average $L_{\rm H\alpha}/L_{\rm H\alpha,0}\simeq 0.1$ compared to the average $L_{\rm H\alpha}/L_{\rm H\alpha,0}\simeq 0.3$ of non-PSBs with similar stellar masses.
+This result supports the scenario where PSB in \firebox include impostor galaxies in which ongoing star formation is partially obscured.
+PSBs with genuinely low intrinsic SFRs consistently exhibit $H\alpha$ absorption in both their intrinsic and emergent spectra.